Garfield High School (Seattle): Academics

 Of the approximately 400 students who graduated in 2011, 70 percent planned to attend four-year colleges, and 20 percent planned to attend two-year colleges.
 Garfield has over 200 students in IEP (Individualized Learning) and ELL (English Language Learners) programs, along with 415 APP (Accelerated Progress Program) students.
 The school currently offers 21 Advanced Placement courses and 10 honors courses.
 In 2012, the mean reading, math and writing SAT scores for Garfield students were 575, 578 and 569, respectively.
 Languages offered are Spanish, French, and Japanese.

-Garfield was one of 14 schools in King County in 2007 to receive the "School of Distinction" award from the office of superintendent of public instruction for making the most progress over six years in reading and writing on the WASL.
-The school has a silver medal of distinction from U.S. News & World Report in 2008 and 2009 for being among the top-performing high schools in terms of college readiness.
-The school is noted for producing a number of National Merit Scholars each year, and Garfield consistently produces more National Merit Scholars each year than any other public school in Washington state.
-Garfield frequently competes for the highest number of National Merit Scholars of any school in the state, including private schools.
-Garfield students make up more than 70 percent of the Seattle Public School students who take AP exams.
+Garfield was one of 14 schools in King County, Washington, in 2007 to receive the "School of Distinction" award from the office of superintendent of public instruction for making the most progress over six years in reading and writing on the WASL.
+The school won a silver medal of distinction from U.S. News & World Report in 2008 and 2009 for being among the top-performing high schools in terms of college readiness, and continues to be highly rated.

 Each year there are many valedictorians, most of whom go on to top universities.
-In June 2005, 44 valedictorians graduated.
-In recent years, however, the school has faced widespread criticism that white students are served through AP and honors programs, and black students are not supported.
+Over time, the school has faced criticism that its AP and honors programs excluded students of color, leading to the 2017 implementation of "Honors for All," in which all students are placed in honors level language arts and social studies courses.
 During the 2006–2007 school year Garfield offered more than 120 different classes across nine departments, including an extensive selection of advanced classes.
-Garfield students can take classes from local community colleges through a program called Running Start, and online courses from Stanford's EPGY and Johns Hopkins University's CTY program.
+Garfield students can take classes from local colleges through a program called Running Start.
 Some students attend on-campus courses at the University of Washington.